 Whether with your insurance company or the motorist, you should never enter into negotiations (or accept any agreement) before you fully understand the situation and your rights.

 After you’ve spoken with the police and your insurance company, it’s time to reach out to a professional bicycle accident lawyer.
 Even if you don’t plan to pursue legal action or believe you were partially at fault, a Denver bicycle accident attorney can provide an invaluable asset: information.

 An attorney specializing in this type of personal injury case can educate you on your options and help you determine the best path forward.
 Many will even work with you to help you access any necessary medical treatment.
 Additionally, if your case warrants it, a bike accident attorney will ensure you receive full and fair compensation for the accident.

 STATISTICS ON BIKE ACCIDENTS

 In 2018 alone, according to the National Highway Traffic Safety Administration (NHTSA), over 800 bicyclists were killed in traffic accidents in the United States.
-Data also indicates that while bicyclists’ deaths have decreased since the 1970s, they have increased by nearly 40 percent since 2010.
-Experts also believe that as more people see the benefits of bicycling, including saving on gas, improving your health, and cutting down on harmful emissions, these numbers may continue to increase.
+Data also indicates that while bicyclist deaths have decreased since the 1970s, they have increased by nearly 40 percent since 2010.
+Experts also believe that as more people see the benefits of bicycling, including saving on gas, improving their health, and cutting down on harmful emissions, these numbers may continue to increase.

 - Annually, 2 percent of deaths caused by motor vehicles are bicyclists.

-- Child bicyclist deaths have declined, but deaths for bicyclists 20 and up have tripled since 1975.
+- Child bicyclist deaths have declined, but deaths for bicyclists ages 20 and up have tripled since 1975.